 - If you’ve received crisis hotline training, check to see if your community’s crisis hotline could use additional phone or chat volunteers.
 Many crisis hotlines are overloaded right now.
 If you haven’t received training, become a Crisis Text Line Counselor.

-- Operation Warm offers a list of 25 ways to volunteer virtually.
+- Baylor University offers a list of 25 ways to volunteer virtually.

 - DoSomething shares 9 ways to volunteer online.